rosaaldama278/tingaldama/_posts/2022-12-05-Perceptron-and-Kernelization.md

 ### The Linear Classifier

-A computational unit in a neuron

-If we combine to make a network can arrroximate any smooth function
+A computational unit in a neuron.
+When combined to make a network, it can approximate any smooth function.

-**Learn the weights**

 We have labeld training data: